mkcjbantugon/Text-Adventure-Game-Python/README.md

 You must have Python installed in your computer in order to play the game.

-Download the jupyter notebook file .py (KB) to your computer.
+Download the jupyter notebook file "Text Adventure Game Development_03DEC2023.ipynb" (39 KB) to your computer.
 Run your terminal window to access jupyter notebook and go to the folder where you save the file and play.
 ___